Quick Answer

 Why a Flashlight Belongs Near the Top of Your Prep List

-During a February ice storm response near the Columbia River Gorge, I watched a family of four try to navigate a pitch-black stairwell with a phone screen at two percent battery.
+During a February ice storm response near the Columbia River Gorge, I watched a family of four try to navigate a pitch-black stairwell using a phone screen at two percent battery.
 The father slipped on the third step and fractured his wrist.
-That moment cemented something I already knew from years of WFR deployments: a reliable light source isn’t a luxury — it’s the tool that keeps everything else functional.
+That moment cemented something I already knew from years of Wilderness First Responder deployments: a reliable light source isn’t a luxury — it’s the tool that keeps everything else functional.

-The CDC reports that fall injuries spike during extended power outages, particularly among older adults navigating unfamiliar darkness.
-A dependable emergency flashlight lets you move safely, treat injuries, read medication labels, perform repairs, and signal for help.
-It integrates with every other piece of gear in your kit.
+Fall injuries spike during extended power outages, particularly among older adults navigating unfamiliar darkness.
+A dependable flashlight lets you move safely, treat injuries, read medication labels, perform repairs, and signal for help.
 You can’t apply a tourniquet, read a map, or find a breaker panel if you can’t see.

-That’s why when I help people start building a 72-hour emergency kit, a flashlight is one of the first three items I recommend — right alongside water and a first aid kit.
-Small, lightweight, and immediately useful, a survival flashlight delivers more preparedness value per ounce than almost anything else you can carry.
+That’s why when I help people build a 72-hour kit, a flashlight is one of the first three items I recommend — right alongside water and a first aid kit.
+Small, lightweight, and immediately useful.
+A survival flashlight delivers more preparedness value per ounce than almost anything else you can carry.

 How I Evaluate the Best Survival Flashlights

 I don’t rely on manufacturer claims alone.
-My evaluation process starts with the ANSI FL1 standard — the industry-accepted testing protocol that defines how lumens, runtime, beam distance, impact resistance, and water resistance are measured.
-When I compare lights, I look at ANSI FL1-rated specs first, then verify them against my own field use and community runtime tests.
+My evaluation starts with the ANSI FL1 standard — the industry-accepted testing protocol that defines how lumens, runtime, beam distance, impact resistance, and water resistance are measured.
+When I compare lights, I look at ANSI FL1-rated specs first, then verify them against my own field use.

 Here’s what that looks like in practice: I run each flashlight on its stated low mode and time it until output drops below useful levels.
 I’ve done drop tests onto concrete from meter height.
 I’ve submerged lights in creeks.
 I’ve used them in driving rain on SAR callouts and in sub-freezing conditions on Mt.
 Hood.
 The picks below survived all of that.